 - bright or strong lights

-- fluctuations in atmospheric pressure due to changing weather
+- changes in atmospheric pressure due to shifting weather

 - caffeine withdrawal

-A migraine results from a complex cascade of abnormal events in the brain, which are not yet fully understood by researchers.
-However, researchers have been able to determine that the abnormal activity originates in the body’s largest cranial nerve, the trigeminal nerve.
+Migraine results from a complex cascade of abnormal events in the brain, something researchers are still trying to fully understand.
+One thing scientists do know: The abnormal activity originates in the body’s largest cranial nerve, the trigeminal nerve.
 Changes within this cranial nerve quickly spread to a network of smaller nerves.
-These nerves form a web throughout the delicate outer lining of the brain; the dura mater.
+These nerves form a web throughout the delicate outer lining of the brain, known as the dura mater.

-Brain messenger chemicals, dopamine and serotonin, are also believed to play a role in developing a migraine.
+Brain messenger chemicals, dopamine and serotonin, are also believed to play a role in developing migraine.